Duration & Fees

 - Programme Fee - a large part of the cost which finances all aspects of the project

-- Return transfers to and from Port Elizabeth Airport (if you select this option when booking)
+- Return transfers to and from Port Elizabeth Airport

-- All accommodation, food and housekeeping costs
+- Accommodation, food and housekeeping costs

 - Twenty-four hour support and guidance from the project management team

-- Full on site orientation
+- On site orientation

 What's not included